mahdeslami11/SingleVC/Readme.md

 python any2one/solver.py
 ```
 ### Preprocessing
 The model is trained with random pitch shifted speeches processed in real-time.
-If you want to speed up the training, please refer the code in any2one/meldataset.py
+If you want to speed up the training, please refer the code in "any2one/meldataset.py" to have data preprocessed.